Broker Check

 Most of us think of divorce as a primarily legal process; and it is.
-But this is a very narrow view of divorce and leaves out key aspects that will have a massive influence on the outcome of any given case.
-If you want your case to resolve with minimal pain, cost, and time, it’s important to ensure you address each of these elements in turn.
+But this is a very narrow view that leaves out key aspects of divorce that will have a major influence on how your case resolves, and how you will feel during and after that resolution.

 Every divorce has three key elements and an expert who can address it.
 Those elements are Emotional, Financial, and Legal.